kweng2/kweng2.github.io/about.md

 title: About
 ---

-This is a documentation of interesting experiences, tricks, and bugs I encountered.
+This is a documentation of memorable experiences and intriguing technologies I've encountered while I build applications and platforms.

 Enjoy!